3 Common Mistakes To Avoid When You Receive Your First Job Offer

 Do you get a severance package?
-I’m singling out this question because it was something I didn’t take note of in my first job, and when I was fired because they were doing a reorganisation and felt my role was no longer valuable, I was left with 0.
+I’m singling out this question because it was something I didn’t take note of in my first job, and when I was laid off due to a reorgarnisation, I was left with 0.

 3. Not considering deductions

 Imagine you get a job offer of 200,000.
 You’re excited.
 But at the end of the month, what you get is N175,000.
 What has happened?
 That my friend, is a little thing known as deductions (and includes things such as taxes and pension).

 When you’re talking job offers, you need to be clear about what deductions are being made.
 Always ask for a breakdown of salary.
 I have seen cases where someone’s gross salary is 350,000 but their net salary (the amount they actually get) is less than 200,000.
 You want to see exactly how much is going to your pension (you also want to ensure that your employer is matching your pension).

 You should be more concerned about your net income than your gross income, but you should still pay attention to your deductions.